New Churches Podcast | Season 1 | Episode 636

-Q&A: Church Planter Residencies
+Q and A: Church Planter Residencies

 Episode 636: Residencies are crucial to multiplication in church planting, but how do you start and organize them?
 Host Clint Clifton discusses the practical components of residency with Noah Oldham, pastor of August Gate Church in St. Louis.